KevinGimbel/kevingimbel.de/content/blog/2020-01-25-2fa-passwords-cloud-sync.md

     - 2FA
     - security
     - android
-date: "2020-01-04"
+date: "2020-01-25"
-lastmod: "2020-01-04"
+lastmod: "2020-01-25"
-draft: true
 ---

 For years I have not given much thought to passwords, security, or how to manage my passwords efficiently and securely.
 I usually would either save them in the browser or just re-use passwords (which of course is the worst).
-Around 6-7 years ago I began to use password managers and password generators, and when {{< abbr "2FA" "Two Factor Authentication, a method of authentication where two parts are needed: A Password and a generated token" >}} became a more common thing I was enabling that on all services I could.
+Around 7-8ish years ago I began to use password managers and password generators, and when {{< abbr "2FA" "Two Factor Authentication, a method of authentication where two parts are needed: A Password and a generated token" >}} became a more common thing I was enabling that on all services I could.
 2FA (Two Factor Authentication) is a method of authentication where two parts are needed: A Password and a generated token, this token can be hardware based (e.g. a tiny usb key that generates a token) or they can be time-based which is the most common usage I'd say.
 I used Google Authenticator for this for years and all was good - until I had to factory-reset my phone and lost my Google Authenticator app with all its 2FA settings.

 ## Why I lost all my 2FA tokens and settings

-I falsely assumed that Google Authenticator would somehow save the Time-based Tokens with my Google Account but that is not the case - they only exist on the device itself.
+I falsely assumed that [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) would somehow save the Time-based Tokens with my Google Account but that is not the case - they only exist on the device itself.
 Looking back that is probably the right choice, but I somehow missed it and only realized after receiving my replacement Pixel phone and setting it up again.

 "Alright", I thought, "this is bad but I can just redo the setup and I'm good to go." - Well, no. Since 2FA is a security feature you'll need to have a token ready when you want to deactivate it, which is needed in most cases to setup a new 2FA device.
 For this exact scenario you usually get a bunch of pre-created tokens, usually labeled as "Recovery codes" or "Recovery tokens".